Mental Health & Debt

 Get free debt help

 For those in debt crisis who are consistently struggling with debts and unable to meet repayments, free personal help is invaluable.
-The aim is to find non-profit debt counselling, in other words, a one-on-one session with someone whose job is to help you, not to make money out of you.
+The aim is to find non-profit debt counselling, in other words, speaking to someone whose job is to help you, not to make money out of you.

 This chapter includes all the contacts you need, as well free online debt help tools and how to deal with emergency issues.